Advanced head and neck squamous cell cancer

 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.

-KEYTRUDA is a treatment approved by the FDA for certain people with HNSCC:
+KEYTRUDA is a treatment approved by the FDA for certain people with HNSCC when your head and neck cancer has spread or returned and cannot be removed by surgery:

 It may be used alone for people whose cancer tests positive for PD-L1 or used with platinum and fluorouracil chemotherapy medicines, as your first treatment